Party Rental Companies Make The Same Mistakes. Repeatedly.

 8. Don’t Pick the Wrong Bounce Houses or Party Tents

 Your early bounce houses, inflatable water slides, and other commercial inflatables should appeal to as many potential customers as possible.
 You’ll want to focus on gender neutral options that work for boys’ and girls’ events.
-Also, avoid licensed products, too.
+Avoid licensed products, too.
 Not only are these more expensive (the manufacturers need to pay exorbitant licensing fees for intellectual property rights), but they have limited usability.
 That Batman bounce house isn’t going to get rented out as often as a more generic and equally-fun rainbow bouncer would.

 9. Register Your Party Rental Business as an LLC

 An LLC (“Limited Liability Company”) is a company with one or more owners (“members”) that is structured in such a way that the company acts as its own entity.
-If there were a lawsuit resulting from your company’s operations, the company itself would be sued, rather than you being sued.
+If there were a lawsuit resulting from your company’s operations, the company itself would be sued, rather than you being sued personally.

 10. Create a Business Bank Account